awsdocs/amazon-route53-docs/doc_source/hosted-zones-private.md

 # Working with Private Hosted Zones<a name="hosted-zones-private"></a>

 A private hosted zone is a container that holds information about how you want to route traffic for a domain and its subdomains within one or more Amazon Virtual Private Clouds \(Amazon VPCs\)\.
 To begin, you create a private hosted zone and specify the Amazon VPCs that you want to associate with the hosted zone\.
-You then create resource record sets that determine how Amazon Route 53 responds to queries for your domain and subdomains within and among your Amazon VPCs\.
+You then create records that determine how Amazon Route 53 responds to queries for your domain and subdomains within and among your Amazon VPCs\.
 For example, if you have a web server associated with your domain, you'll create an A record in your hosted zone so browser queries for example\.com are routed to your web server\.
-For more information about resource record sets, see [Working with Resource Record Sets](rrsets-working-with.md)\.
+For more information about records, see [Working with Records](rrsets-working-with.md)\.
 For information about the Amazon VPC requirements for using private hosted zones, see [Using Private Hosted Zones](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-dns.html#vpc-private-hosted-zones) in the *Amazon VPC User Guide*\.

 Note the following about using private hosted zones: